Join | Login

 The perspectives of historically excluded groups in psychology are essential to develop methods and approaches for studying elements of violence and its reverberating effects.
 Also essential are theories from non-Western, non-White, and non-Christian groups, which can account for dynamics that might otherwise be pathologized or distorted by dominant, mainstream, and Eurocentric/U.S.-centric theory.
 Further, because so many of the mainstream psychological measurement tools were developed and normed on populations outside of the Middle East, specifically with people not of Arab, Jewish or Muslim descent, many of these tools will not suffice in addressing the multidimensional dynamics and consequences of the violence.
 Therefore, qualitative, mixed, and non-dominant methods may be better suited for psychological inquiry with these populations, particularly in times of intense suffering, pain, resistance, and resilience.
 Participatory work with members of these groups will best inform the development of new and/or adaptation of existing measures to appropriately address these populations’ experiences and needs.

 For those who have not previously conducted relevant research and are interested in pursuing this area of work, it is necessary to balance the urgency of the current situation with the importance of being thoughtful and intentional in the process.
 Too much haste increases the chances of inadvertently reproducing harm.
 It is indeed critical for psychologists to engage the issue(s) more than we have in the past.
 However, the urgency of the present crisis should not supersede the kind of critical care that is essential to engage in work related to such profound trauma and vulnerability for so many people and groups in Gaza, all of Palestine/Israel, and around the world.
 We do not assert this to discourage scholars from engaging in this work.
-Rather, this serves as a reminder to be both thoughtful and deliberate, engaging with and building upon the work of existing experts, particularly those with connections to the ongoing conflict or who are at risk of being marginalized by new (or underdeveloped) voices and perspectives.
+Rather, this serves as a reminder to be both thoughtful and deliberate, engaging with and building upon the work of existing experts, particularly those with connections to the violence and region or who are at risk of being marginalized.

 Teaching with Care & Bravery